 Jump directly to the content

-A HISTORIC cruise ship bigger than the Titanic will be sunk on purpose to create the world’s largest artificial reef.
+A HISTORIC ocean liner bigger than the Titanic will be sunk on purpose to create the world’s largest artificial reef - if it can complete its final journey.

-But officials fear that the ocean liner - left to rot in Philadelphia for decades - could crash into one of the bridges during its last voyage.
+Officials reportedly fear that the ocean liner - left in a Philadelphia port for decades - could crash into a landmark bridge during its last voyage.

-The abandoned SS United States cruise ship will be sunk on purposeCredit: Getty
+The SS United States cruise ship will be sunk on purposeCredit: Getty

 The SS United States can be seen for miles as one drives toward South Philadelphia as it rusts away

-Once considered the fastest cruise liner in the world, the SS United States was originally constructed in the 1950s to move troops during wartime.
+Once considered the fastest cruise liner in the world, the 990-ft long SS United States was originally constructed in the 1950s with early plans to use it to transport soldiers.

 It later carried dignitaries and celebrities, including John F. Kennedy and Walt Disney, across the Atlantic.